Anic10x3/Anic10x3/README.md

 # Hi, I'm Aniket Khaire (Anic10x3)

 - 🔭 I’m currently working as Automation Test Engineer - (SDET)
-- 🌱 I’m trying to lear as much as possible.
+- 🌱 I’m trying to learn as much as possible.
 - 💬 Ask me about Automation & Football
 - 📫 How to reach me: aniketmahendrakhaire10@gmail.com
 <!--